 That is one of the dangers of reviewing films made in your adopted homeland when you come from a country with a far less turbulent political history – you can fall into the trap of expecting every Czech film to tell you something meaningful and insightful about what life was like during that period.

 I’m glad that I saw Obecná škola a second time with the students I was introducing it to, because I could see how the jokes landed and how enjoyable the film was to a foreign audience.
-And I laughed, far more than the first time round, and realised it was perfectly OK for the movie to be just warm and funny and not have anything deep to say about politics or history.
-And I was a little pissed off with myself for not accepting it for what is was the first time around.
+And I laughed, far more than the first time around, and realised it was perfectly OK for the movie to be just warm and funny and not have anything deep to say about politics or history.
+And I was a little pissed off with myself for not accepting it for what it was the first time.